lauralogozzo/lauralogozzo.github.io/index.md

 ---

 <p align = "center">
-I am a post-doctoral fellow in Dr. Matt Bogard's lab at the University of Lethbridge.
-Broadly, I am interested in carbon cycling in aquatic systems using field- and lab-based approaches.
+I am currently a post-doctoral fellow in Dr. Matt Bogard's lab at the University of Lethbridge.
+Broadly, my research focuses on carbon cycling in freshwater and coastal ecosystems.
+I am particularly interested in characterizing dissolved organic matter (DOM) cycling and transport between terrestrial and aquatic pools and its linkages to greenhouse gas fluxes.
+To do so, I utilize a combination of field- and lab-based methodologies, such as DOM optical measurements, PARAFAC modelling, and radiocarbon.

 </p>
 <p align = "center">